Affordable Therapy Options For Mental Health

 1. Contact your insurance company

-If you have health insurance, you may want to call your insurance provider to ask about mental health care coverage under your plan.
-They may be able to provide a list of in-network therapists who accept your insurance, so that you’re only responsible for a co-pay.
-People with co-pay plans may pay around $15 to $45 per session.
+- If you have health insurance, you may want to call your insurance provider to ask about therapy or mental health care coverage under your plan.
+They may be able to provide a list of in-network therapists who accept your insurance so that you’re only responsible for a co-pay.
+People with co-pay plans may pay around $15 to $45 per therapy session.

 2. Ask about sliding-scale therapy

-For patients without insurance, sliding-scale providers can be an alternative.
+- Sliding-scale therapy for patients without insurance can be an alternative.
 A sliding scale is a range of out-of-pocket fees that mental healthcare providers are willing to accept based on the patient’s ability to pay.
 In consideration of your financial circumstances, these providers may reduce the therapy cost.

 3. Use school or workplace therapy benefits